-Carticel, a first-generation ACI product for the treatment and repair of cartilage defects in the knee, is the first and currently the only FDA-approved autologous cartilage repair product.
-Carticel is indicated for the repair of symptomatic cartilage defects of the femoral condyle (medial, lateral or trochlea) caused by acute or repetitive trauma, in patients who have had an inadequate response to a prior arthroscopic or other surgical repair procedure such as debridement, or the removal of damaged or defective cartilage, microfracture, or the creation of tiny fractures in the bone to encourage new cartilage development, drilling/abrasion arthroplasty, or reshaping the joint, or osteochondral allograft/autograft, or transferring cartilage from one joint to another.
+Carticel®, a first-generation ACI product for the treatment and repair of cartilage defects in the knee, is the first and only FDA-approved autologous cartilage repair product.
+Carticel is indicated for the repair of symptomatic cartilage defects of the femoral condyle (medial, lateral or trochlea) caused by acute or repetitive trauma, in patients who have had an inadequate response to a prior arthroscopic or other surgical repair procedure such as debridement, microfracture, drilling/abrasion arthroplasty, or osteochondral allograft/autograft.

 Carticel is implanted by orthopedic surgeons after obtaining a cartilage biopsy during an initial arthroscopic procedure.
-The patient's chondrocytes, which are the cells that produce cartilage, are isolated and expanded in a manufacturing process compliant with current Good Manufacturing Practices (cGMP).
-During a second surgical procedure, the cells are implanted in the cartilage defect under a sutured periosteal flap, where they produce new hyaline cartilage.
+The patient's chondrocytes, which are the cells that produce cartilage, are isolated and expanded in a current Good Manufacturing Practices (cGMP) manufacturing process.
+During a second surgical procedure, the cells are implanted in the cartilage defect where they produce new hyaline cartilage.
 The therapeutic advantage of this approach relative to other approaches, such as microfracture, is that the autologous chondrocytes produce the hyaline cartilage that is naturally present in the knee, rather than fibrous cartilage which lacks durability and the wear characteristics of hyaline cartilage.

-In the U.S. annually, there are approximately 1 million arthroscopic procedures and more than 250,000 cartilage surgical procedures.
-In addition, approximately 50,000 patients under the age of 40 have full thickness defects greater than 2 cm2.
-Patients seek retreatment for the repair of larger, symptomatic femoral condyle cartilage defects caused by acute or repetitive trauma.
-In 2013, approximately 1,100 Carticel implants were performed which generated net revenues of \$35.2 million, and in the first quarter of 2014, Carticel implants generated net revenues of \$7.9 million.
+In the U.S. annually, approximately 50,000 patients seek retreatment for the repair of larger, symptomatic femoral condyle cartilage defects caused by acute or repetitive trauma.
+In 2013, approximately 1,100 Carticel implants were performed which generated net revenues of \$35.2 million.
 We believe that by increasing engagement with, and education of, managed care payors and hospitals we can improve the coordination of reimbursement and care to improve the physician and patient Carticel experience.
-We also believe that a consistent positive experience using Carticel will increase utilization and market share.
+A consistent positive experience will increase utilization and market share.